 Notting Hill is one of London’s most colourful neighbourhoods.

-Famous for rows of pastel-hued terrace houses, the diverse cultural make up of Notting Hill make it one of our favourite areas to explore.
+Famous for its rows of pastel-hued terrace houses, Notting Hill’s diverse cultural makeup makes it one of our favourite areas to explore.

 It’s the perfect neighbourhood for visitors from the US looking for charming London residential architecture.